Rosa Alcalá Undocumentaries

 ISBN 9780907562214.
 OUT OF PRINT.

-A rare UK publication for this major US poet, long resident in Japan, this is a collection of the short lyrics for which Corman (1924–2004) was renowned.
+A rare UK publication for this major US poet, for many years resident in Japan, this is a collection of the short lyrics for which Corman (1924–2004) was renowned.

 Catherine Daly Vauxhall